puzzle/gitlab-ci-cd-training/content/en/docs/08/build_options.md

 * Create a global timeout of 5 minutes.
 * Add a retry number of 2 times to the `info` job, this means, that the job will be retried to succeed twice.

+Edit the `.gitlab-ci.yml`, commit and push your changes and then verify the output of the pipeline run.

+## Solution

+Updated `.gitlab-ci.yml` file for this lab:

-{{% details title="solution" mode-switcher="normalexpertmode" %}}
+{{% details title="show solution" mode-switcher="normalexpertmode" %}}

 {{< highlight yaml "hl_lines=14-15 19" >}}{{< readfile file="manifests/08.0/.gitlab-ci.yml" >}}{{< /highlight >}}

 {{% /details %}}

-Edit the `.gitlab-ci.yml`, commit and push your changes and then verify the output of the pipeline run.